jeyakatsa/jehova/R&D-files/Readme.md

 **Q1**

+- Docs:
+  - [X] Begin building grammar and semantics of Jehova: [Grammar-Semantics-R&D]()
+  - [ ] Begin building base syntax for library.

-- Research:
+- Other R&D:
   - [ ] Research how to implement a new compiler for Windows based systems (with Linux/MacOs next)
   - [ ] Learn how [YUL](https://docs.soliditylang.org/en/latest/yul.html) can be implemented from compilation from Jehova's semantics, syntax and grammar.
   - [ ] Open blog/s to reflect on discoveries and to also offer discussions.

-- Development:
-  - [X] Begin building grammar and semantics of Jehova: [Grammar-Semantics-R&D]()
-  - [ ] Begin building base syntax for library.

 **Q2-Q4**